Felistas/Symfony-API-Platform-/README.md

  ## Summary
- In this tutorial we have learnt how to customize the CRUD API we created with symfony 4 and API platform to suit our business needs.
+ In this tutorial we have learnt how to add custom operations and URLs on the resource we created,pagination and adding filters to our search queries.
+If you would like to dive deep into more API platform features you can have a look at their [documentation](https://api-platform.com/docs/core/) page.
+As always,I would love to hear from you!
+You can reach me on [Twitter](https://twitter.com/WaceeraN) or [LinkedIn](https://www.linkedin.com/in/felistas-ngumi-b6063192/LinkedIn) .
+Happy hacking!